Typical Activities and Daily Programmes

 For the dining room and boma dinners, many lodges will seat everyone on the same tables, giving you the opportunity to really get to know your fellow guests.
 Chatting about your game drives and sightings during the day with your fellow guests is a perfect way to round off the day, and a great feeling of camaraderie soon begins to exist between everyone.

-Some lodges, especialy the more expensive ones, prefer to seat guests on individual tables, but they are always happy to seat people together if you would prefer.
+Some lodges, especially the more expensive ones, prefer to seat guests on individual tables, but they are always happy to seat people together if you would prefer.

 For special occasions, or just to have a bit of a change, many lodges also ofer the opportunity to have dinner in your room or on your private deck.
 This really can be wonderfully romantic and is highly recommended for honeymooners and other romantic types.

-There is no need to tip during the course of your stay, however it is customary to tip your guide and tracker when you leave, and also leave something for the housekeeping staff, especially if they have done an exceptional job of looking after you.
+It is customary to tip your guide and tracker when you leave, and also leave something for the housekeeping/general staff members, especially if they have done an exceptional job of looking after you.
 The best currency to tip in is South African Rand.

 Your Ranger - by the end of your stay at the safari lodge, he or she will probably be your new 'best friend'.
 And of course you want to thank them profusely for having shown you the best ever lion/leopard/elephant/rhino sightings in the entire history of mankind.
 However, there is no need to go overboard and give them the equivalent of a month’s salary (even if you CAN afford it) as this could set a level of expectation that future guests just could not match - a recommended tip is around ZAR 150-200 per person per day.
 Any tip should be given to your ranger at the END of the entire safari trip (so not after every game drive!), and it is normal to discretely 'slip' some folded notes from your palm to his/her palm as part of your 'goodbye and thank you' handshake.

-Your Tracker – he will have proved himself to be invaluable, as he will no doubt have spotted things that the normal human could never hope to see – a chameleon on the lowest branch of a tree on the way back to the lodge at night, or a leopard hiding behind a rock – again, tipping too much would be inappropriate.
+Your Tracker – he will have proved himself to be invaluable, as he will no doubt have spotted things that the normal human could never hope to see – a chameleon on the lowest branch of a tree on the way back to the lodge at night, or a leopard hiding behind a rock – but again, tipping too much would be inappropriate.
 We would suggest work on around ZAR 50-100 per day and again, the discrete handshake when you say your goodbyes is the time to give them the tip.